findingtheforest/findingtheforest.github.io/_posts/2016-04-17-disadvantageous-evolution-of-advertising.md

 ## Why?

-Magazine ads, TV commercials and other forms advertising that have come before are generally very blanket in style.
+Magazine ads, TV commercials and other forms of advertising that have come before are generally very blanket in style.
 You might see more prescription drug commercials during golf or hear Ovaltine ads during your weekly Little Orphan Annie program, but until recently, that’s been the extent of targeted advertising.

 {% include embed.html src='https://www.youtube.com/embed/6_XSShVAnkY?rel=0' %}